Drogonic/Money-Map/README.txt

 pip install -r requirements.txt

-README.md: Documentation providing an overview of the project and its structure.
+README.txt: Documentation providing an overview of the project and its structure.

 finalUML.puml: UML diagram of the project, created with PlantUML.